Guide to the Epsom Derby and Best Betting Sites

 Epsom Derby Traditions

 The Epsom Derby is part of a much larger celebration known as the Epsom Fair.
-In its earliest runnings, the race was merely part of the festivities.
-In recent times, however, the Derby has transitioned into the centerpiece of the four-day event, what with its worldwide audience and tremendous betting interest.
+In the early days, the race was just part of the festivities.
+In recent times, however, the Derby has become the centerpiece of this four-day event due to the huge worldwide audience and betting interest that the race attracts.

-Still, a lot of the old traditions remain, such as Ladies Day on the Friday before the Derby.
-On that day, the Epsom Oaks is run, and the day is known for the extremely fashionable styles worn by those who attend.
+However, many of the old customs remain, such as Ladies Day, which is held on the Friday before the Derby.
+On this day, the Epsom Oaks is run, and it is a day for extremely stylish and fashionable attire on the part of the attendees.
+It is also a day for hats.

 The Epsom Derby Betting Frequently Asked Questions